tomasdelc/Contador/README.md

-# Contador
+# Counter

-Contador minimalista con HTML, CSS y JAVASCRIPT.
+Minimalist counter with HTML, CSS and JAVASCRIPT.